Lares Familiares: Functions

 References to domestic religious practice often pair the Lares together with the Penates.
 Penates, although also domestic guardian spirits, were more specifically protectors of the master of the household and his immediate family.
 The Lar Familiaris, on the other hand, protected all household members, free or slave, and was associated with a particular place.
 If a family moved out, their Penates went with them, but the Lar stayed.
 Tradition holds that a family's Lar would generously help those who honored him by devotionals and sacrifices, but would turn his back to those who would not offer him thanks or neglected him.

 The Roman playwright Plautus offers a moral tale concerning a household and its Lar.
 In the Aulularia (lines 1–36) a grandfather begs his Lar to hide the family gold, so the Lar buries it under the hearth.
-When the grandfather dies, the Lar does not reveal where the gold is hidden because the son has never remembered to honor the Lar; nor has the grandson, Euclio, a frightful miser whose daughter is ready to marry, is pregnant by an elderly, wealthy neighbour, and has no dowry but shows a pious disposition to the Lar and towards her family.
-So the Lar sets in motion a complicated chain of events whereby Euclio finds the gold.
+When the grandfather dies, the Lar does not reveal where the gold is hidden because the son has never remembered to honor the Lar; nor has the grandson, Euclio, a frightful miser.
+Euclio's daughter is ready to marry, pregnant by an elderly, wealthy neighbour, but has no dowry.
+However, she shows a pious disposition to the Lar and towards her family, so the Lar sets in motion a complicated chain of events whereby Euclio finds the gold.
 Much of the play is incomplete, but what survives has Euclio seeing the error of his miserly ways.
 He bestows the gold upon his daughter for a dowry, so that all ends well.